 Steven Ricks (b.
 1969) is described in BBC Music Magazine as a composer “unafraid to tackle big themes.”
-His works often include a strong narrative influence and theatrical flare.
-His monodrama Medusa in Fragments—for amplified piano, surround-sound electronics, and video soprano—is a multimedia tour-de-force that has been performed at festivals and venues around the world by pianist Keith Kirchoff.
-His music is performed and recorded by several leading artists and ensembles, including the New York New Music Ensemble, Talujon Percussion (NY), Hexnut (Amsterdam, NE), Links Ensemble (Paris, FR), Earplay (SF), Empyrean Ensemble (SF), and violinist Curtis Macomber (NY).
+His works are are bold, innovative, ambitious, and diverse, often including a strong narrative influence and theatrical flare.
+His music is performed and recorded by several leading artists and ensembles, including counter)induction (NY), New York New Music Ensemble, Canyonlands New Music Ensemble (SLC), Talujon Percussion (NY), Hexnut (Amsterdam, NE), Links Ensemble (Paris, FR), Manhattan String Quartet, Earplay (SF), NOVA Chamber Music Series (SLC), Empyrean Ensemble (SF), Met soprano Jennifer Welch-Babidge, pianist Keith Kirchoff, guitarist Dan Lippel, flutist Carlton Vickers, and violinist Curtis Macomber.